01Frame the Problem Before Solving It

 02Separate Creation from Criticism

-Artists understand that creativity and evaluation are fundamentally different mental activities.
+For artists, creating and judging are two different jobs.
 When creating, they suspend judgment and allow ideas to emerge freely.
 When refining, they switch into a critical mode and evaluate what works.
 Most organizations combine these two activities, often within the same meeting.
 A new idea is proposed and immediately subjected to scrutiny, risk assessment, cost concerns, and implementation challenges.
 The result is predictable: only safe and familiar ideas survive.

-A songwriter may generate dozens of melodies before selecting one.
-A painter may sketch numerous concepts before committing to a final composition.
+A songwriter writes dozens of melodies to keep one.
+A painter sketches a wall of concepts before picking the composition.
 The lesson for problem solvers is to deliberately separate idea generation from idea evaluation.
 During exploration, the goal is quantity and variety.
 During evaluation, the goal is quality and feasibility.
-Teams that consciously separate them consistently produce more innovative and effective solutions.
+Teams that keep the two apart get better ideas.

 Artists are trained observers.
-They notice details that most people overlook: patterns of light, subtle contrasts, spatial relationships, emotional cues, visual inconsistencies.
+They notice what most people walk past — the light, the contrast, the thing that’s slightly off.
 Their work depends on seeing accurately before acting.
 Exceptional problem solvers share this trait.
 Most operational, organizational, and strategic problems are not solved because someone is smarter than everyone else.
 They are solved because someone noticed something important that others missed.

-Many people see events.
+Most people see events.
 Artists see relationships.
-This distinction matters enormously.
 Before applying tools, frameworks, or analysis, problem solvers should strengthen their observation skills.
 Lean manufacturing’s principle of “go and see” reflects the same mindset artists practice daily.
 Better observation often reveals opportunities that no amount of analysis could uncover.

 Before accepting a root cause, ask: What else could explain this?
 What would a skeptic conclude?
 What assumptions am I making?
 Considering multiple interpretations broadens perspective and improves judgment.
 The willingness to entertain competing theories often distinguishes exceptional problem solvers from merely competent ones.

 Many people assume creativity requires unlimited freedom.
 Artists know the opposite is often true.
-Some of history’s most creative works emerged within strict constraints.
-Poets write within specific forms.
-Composers follow musical structures.
-Photographers work within the boundaries of a frame.
+The best work often comes out of tight constraints — a sonnet’s form, a song’s structure, the four edges of a frame.
 Constraints force creative decisions by eliminating obvious options.
 The same principle applies to problem solving.
 Limited budgets, staffing shortages, time pressures, and technical restrictions are often viewed as barriers.
 Artists would view them as design parameters.

 Problem solvers should learn to ask not only, “What is preventing us from succeeding?” but also, “How might these constraints help us discover a better solution?”